Cibersino/tot/docs/test_suite.md

 - Time estimate recalculates (same words, different time).

 ### SM-08 Editor window open + edit sync
-**Goal:** editor opens, exposes the spellcheck control, and changes propagate to main.
+**Goal:** editor opens, exposes the bottom-bar controls, and changes propagate to main.
 1. Click manual editor (⌨).
-2. Confirm the bottom bar shows the spellcheck checkbox.
+2. Confirm the bottom bar shows the spellcheck checkbox plus text-size controls (`A-`, readout, `A+`, reset).
 3. Modify text.
 4. Toggle spellcheck off and back on once.
+5. Click `A+` once, then reset the text size once.
-5. Observe main window preview/results.
+6. Observe main window preview/results.
-6. Close editor.
+7. Close editor.

 **Expected:**
 - Main window reflects editor changes.
 - Spellcheck toggle is visible and does not block editing.
+- Text-size controls are visible and affect only the editor textarea text, not the whole window UI.
 - If the current app language resolves to a supported Electron dictionary, disabling spellcheck removes underline markers from the textarea and re-enabling restores them.
 - No crash; no stuck “editor loader”.